-The second CSP model we consider is based on dynamic programming (DP) and related models, which have been used extensively in state-of-the-art techniques for large-scale CSPs (e.g., \citealt{dumitrescu2003improved,cabrera2020,vera2021computing}).
+The second CSP reformulation we consider is based directly on dynamic programming (DP), which have been used extensively in state-of-the-art techniques for large-scale CSPs (e.g., \citealt{dumitrescu2003improved,cabrera2020,vera2021computing}).
 In general, the DP in this context solves a shortest-path problem on an extended graph via a specialized recursion that \textit{labels} the states achievable at a node.
 The benefit of such models is that they do not require linearity and exploit the combinatorial structure of the graph for efficiency.
-We expand on such models in \S\ref{sec:CSPModels} and refer to \cite{Irnich2005} for general survey of labeling algorithms for CSPs.
+We expand on such models in \S\ref{sec:CSPModels} and refer to \cite{Irnich2005} for general survey of labeling algorithms for CSPs and their effectiveness.

-Our first main contribution is a reformulation of a discrete class of bilevel optimization problems.
-Bilevel optimization is an active research field with applications in energy and natural gas market regulation \citep{DempeEtal11,kalashnikov10}, waste management \citep{Xu12b}, bioengineering \citep{Burgard03}, and traffic systems \citep{Brotcorne01,Dempe12}, to name a few.
-Variants where the follower's problem is convex are solved by a dualize-and-combine approach, which combines the Karush-Kuhn-Tucker (KKT) optimality conditions of the follower's problem with the leader's model.
-This results in a single-level nonlinear reformulation approachable by a wide array of convexification and other specialized approaches; we refer to the survey by \citet{Dempe2015b,kleinert2021survey} for further details and applications.